ideasman42/the_joy_of_life_drawing/book.rst

 forward his features..., soft lighted cheeks, and shoulders to hilight his presence...a few minutes left..., I outline his feet, adequately proportioned...
 Oh dear, times up....but I have worked vigorously and joyfully for a full 60 minutes..
-Although confident, I experienced a few moments of anxiety and caution, but essentially the experience was an uplifting adventure....see illustration on page 56.......
+Although confident, I experienced a few moments of anxiety and caution, but essentially the experience was an uplifting adventure.

 .. image:: images/ldb_66a.png
    :width: 100%
    :align: center

-Page 56 ....60 minute Seated pose ...The Conversation'...Vaughan modelling..(6B Graphite block and 2B 0.9mm dia clutch pencil) 18th Oct 2010...
+Page 56 ....60 minute Seated pose ...'The Conversation'...Vaughan modelling..(6B Graphite block and 2B 0.9mm dia clutch pencil) 18th Oct 2010...

 Page 57.....